 It’s important to note that many attractions throughout the park are closed in winter.
 At Zootopia, Amazon Express, Parrot Garden, and Bird Paradise were all closed.
 The good news is that whatever attractions are open have virtually no lines whatsoever.
-We breezed through everything like we had fast track Q-Passes.
+We breezed through everything like we were the only guests at the park.
 Awesome!

 3. EUROPEAN ADVENTURE

 This next zone is called European Adventure because many of the buildings were designed to look European.
 Some of the restaurants serve European food as well.
 This zone is home to T Express which is South Korea’s highest, fastest, and steepest rollercoaster.
 Without question, it’s Everland’s most popular attraction so be prepared for a long wait.